processone/eturnal/docker/README.md

 ## Tags

-`vXX.YY.ZZ` represents the official eturnal release.
+`vXX.YY.ZZ` represents the official eturnal release. `-AA` suffix for image version of the particular release in case of any bug fix, etc. of the image.

 | TAGS  | Description  | Architectures  |
 | ------------ | ------------ | ------------ |